-TRUE or FALSE: You Cannot Get Divorced While Pregnant
+TRUE or FALSE: You Cannot Get Divorced While Pregnant in Missouri

 The lines around this topic are often blurred, and many people do not have a clear understanding of how pregnancy and divorce interrelate.
 This is probably because the answer to the above question is not completely “true” and not completely “false.”